Craft Lab 2025 - pic by Teja Godson 6.jpg

 WHAT IS CRAFT LAB?

-Craft Lab is a sector development program which highlights the artisanal work of Ballarat practitioners.
+Craft Lab is a sector development program for crafts and visual arts practitioners which highlights the artisanal work.
 This program identifies talented makers, artisans and artists - those working with traditional skills and knowledge - who are developing new and compelling contemporary works.
 Candidates are selected every year to hone their knowledge, refine their practice and promote their craft.
 You can meet the practitioners for 2025.

 Working in conjunction with Craft Victoria and the Centre for Rare Arts and Forgotten Trades, Craft Lab is a successful launch pad for practitioners.
 This program is part of the City of Ballarat’s UNESCO Creative City designation as a Creative City of Crafts and Folk Art.